-We visited Tokyo in December last year.
+We visited Tokyo in December which was perfect cool weather.
 I had never had Tokyo on my radar but cheap flights appeared with Jetstar and I thought why not?!

 Since we were only going for a week we decided that spending the time in Tokyo only would be mean we saw a lot of the city, we weren’t rushed and we didn’t lose time travelling to different parts of the country.